BudhaTronix/BlurDetection/Timeline.md

 4. Finish with lightning - can be done later
 5. Include the T2 images as well in the training and test - Not needed now.
 Finish with T1 first

+### Other Tasks done:
+1. Training on multiGPU
+2. Documenting the code - in progress
+3. Increase the dataset